 Emu48 is an emulator for the Hewlett Packard HP38G, HP39G, HP40G, HP48SX, HP48GX and HP49G calculator hardware.
 These calculators are based on the 1LT8 Clarke (HP48SX) and on the Yorke chip.

-Emu48 needs an image of a calculator ROM to be able to run.
+Emu48 needs a ROM image for each calculator model you want to emulate.
 ROM images are valid in a packed (even address lower nibble, odd address higher nibble) or unpacked (one nibble per byte with even address first) form.

 Since fall 2000 the emulator ROM's for the HP38, 39, 40, 48 and 49 are freely available on different Internet sites.
 Because there's no license for the distribution of the ROM images, they aren't included in the Emu48 package.
+Since accepting packed ROM images, in most cases converting the given ROM format (which is regulary a packed ROM image) into the native Emu48 ROM format is not necessary any more.
 You can still use the classic way extracting them from your own calculator.
-But in mostly all cases you have to convert the ROM files into the Emu48 ROM format.

 To upload the ROM of your HP38G, you will need a special aplet called "ROM UPLOAD".
 Once you've uploaded the ROM, you have to convert it using the Convert utility.